MaastrichtU-IDS/perfect-graph/README.md

 To use Graph : yarn add colay colay-ui immer

 To use GraphEditor you need to install material-ui packages.
-We use the latest version: yarn add @mui/icons-material @mui/material @mui/styles @emotion/react @emotion/styled react-beautiful-dnd @rjsf/core @rjsf/material-ui
+We use the latest version: yarn add @mui/icons-material @mui/material @mui/styles @emotion/react @emotion/styled react-beautiful-dnd @rjsf/core @rjsf/material-ui react-color

 To have json editor: yarn add brace jsoneditor jsoneditor-react